Block 66

-Block 66, the Children's Block, or Kinderblock was part of Buchenwald concentration camp, in what was known as the "little camp", which was separated from the rest of the camp by barbed wire.
+Block 66, the Children's Block (or Kinderblock) was part of Buchenwald concentration camp, in what was known as the "little camp", which was separated from the rest of the camp by barbed wire.
 Buchenwald was a labor camp, and as a result a child's chances of survival depended greatly on their age.
 The older they were, the better, because that meant that they were fit to do work.
 Oftentimes, children lied about their ages to make them older, so that rather than being sent to Auschwitz or Bergen-Belsen to be killed, they could work in the camp.
 Children were at high risk for being killed at Buchenwald, because if they were too weak or young, this meant that they were unfit for labor, and therefore had no use.
 The creation of the children's barrack, Block 66, served to protect these children from the Nazi agenda.

 History

 Block 66 was created in 1945, during the last year of the war.
 The need for this block was related to the rapidly increasing number of children in Buchenwald.
 In April 1943, there were only 142 inmates under the age of twenty.
 At this time, the children were kept hidden in Block 8, located in the main camp.
 By the time December 1944 rolled around however, there were over 23,000 inmates under the age of 20, which was 37% percent of the population.
 The age group of specifically 14-18 year olds, was around eighty-five percent of the total number of children in the camp.
-The youngest reported inmate was a Polish three years-old.
+The youngest reported inmate was a Polish three-year old.

 During the last year of the war, the Nazis began sending large numbers of Jewish Eastern European children to Buchenwald as a result of their failing war efforts.
 The Nazis were forced to evacuate other camps due to the Allied Powers closing in on the German fronts.